Patient education: Acromioclavicular joint injury (shoulder separation) (Beyond the Basics)

 ●Type II injuries involve a complete tear of the AC ligaments and a sprain or partial tear of the coracoclavicular (CC) ligaments.
 This causes a tender AC joint, often with significant swelling (figure 2).

 ●Type III injuries involve a complete tear of both the AC and CC ligaments (figure 3).
 The AC joint will appear abnormal, although swelling may obscure the degree of injury.
 People with type III injuries have significant tenderness of the CC ligaments, which helps distinguish type III from type II injuries.
 Type III injuries often take longer to heal (several weeks to months).

 ●Type IV, V, VI injuries are the most severe.
 Treatment often requires surgery.

 Other possible causes of shoulder pain include rotator cuff tendonitis or tears, scapulothoracic bursitis, biceps tendonitis, frozen shoulder (also called adhesive capsulitis), and others.
-(See "Patient information: Rotator cuff tendinitis and tear (Beyond the Basics)" and "Patient information: Biceps tendinitis or tendinopathy (Beyond the Basics)" and "Patient information: Bursitis (Beyond the Basics)" and "Patient information: Frozen shoulder (Beyond the Basics)".)
+(See "Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)" and "Patient education: Biceps tendinitis or tendinopathy (Beyond the Basics)" and "Patient education: Bursitis (Beyond the Basics)" and "Patient education: Frozen shoulder (Beyond the Basics)".)